ctrl-sys-ui/ctrl-sys-widgets/README.md

 *Named from mycelium — the vast, silent network that binds an ecosystem together.*

-Mycela is a Rust framework for distributed control system UIs, combining an Axum web server, multiple industrical SCADA protocols (EPICS, Modbus TCP, etc.) behind an SSE/HTMX front-end with an optional desktop WebView shell.
+Mycela is a Rust framework for distributed control system UIs, combining an Axum web server, multiple industrial SCADA protocols (EPICS, Modbus TCP, etc.) behind an SSE/HTMX front-end with an optional desktop WebView shell.
 Built in Rust — because speed and memory safety are not optional in systems that matter.

 ### Key Benefits

-- **Simple & Fast** — No JavaScript frameworks; HTMX + SSE for real-time updates
+- **Simple & Fast** — HTMX + SSE for real-time updates
 - **Multi-protocol** — EPICS PVAccess and Modbus TCP supported out of the box
 - **Alarm aware** — Full alarm severity display (MAJOR / MINOR / INVALID / OFFLINE)
-- **Airgap ready** — All assets (HTMX, fonts, CSS) are self-hosted
+- **Airgap ready** — All assets (HTMX, fonts, CSS) are embedded in the executable.
-- **Library-first** — Import `mycela` as a crate and build your own server

 ## Quick Start

 ### Prerequisites

 - Rust 1.75+ (`rustup update`)
-- For EPICS: `pvxs-sys` library built alongside this crate (`../pvxs-sys`)
+- For EPICS: `pvxs-sys`
-- For Modbus: no extra system dependencies
+- For Modbus: `tokio-modbus`

 ### Demo Server (browser-based)